 What can explain this persistent increase in unemployment?
 If the labor market's price adjustment mechanism is functioning, unemployment caused by insufficient effective demand should be eliminated through declines in the real wage.
 Using Japanese longitudinal data from 1993-98, however, Kuroda and Yamamoto (2003a, b) confirmed that Japanese nominal wages are downwardly rigid to some extent.
-Under low inflation or deflation, therefore, one may conclude that downward nominal wage rigidity (hereafter, DNWR) has damaged the labor market's price adjustment mechanism.
+Under low inflation or deflation, therefore, one may conclude that downward nominal wage rigidity (DNWR) has damaged the labor market's price adjustment mechanism.
 If the sustained rise in the unemployment rate is attributed to DNWR, managing monetary policy by targeting a small but positive, rather than zero, inflation rate could create further room for real wage adjustments, which help reduce unemployment.

-However, even if the existence of DNWR is confirmed, it would not be powerful enough to support monetary policy targeting a small but positive inflation, unless the actual impact of downward rigidity on unemployment is considered nontrivial.1 In this regard, there has been a wealth of research quantifying the extent to which DNWR has caused unemployment, with the pioneering paper being Akerlof, Dickens and Perry (1996).
-Taking account of DNWR, Akerlof et al. (1996) suggest that a reduction in the inflation rate from 3 to zero percent would boost the unemployment rate from 5.8 to 7.6
+However, even if the existence of DNWR is confirmed, it would not be powerful enough to support monetary policy targeting a small but positive inflation, unless the actual impact of downward rigidity on unemployment is considered nontrivial.1 In this regard, there has been a wealth of research quantifying the extent to which DNWR has caused unemployment, with the pioneering paper being Akerlof et al. (1996).
+Taking account of DNWR, Akerlof et al. (1996) suggest that a reduction in the inflation rate from 3 to zero percent would boost the unemployment rate from 5.8 to 7.6 percent, and that 1 percent deflation would raise the unemployment rate to as high as 10.0 percent.
+The results of their paper are frequently cited in research arguing that the optimal rate of inflation should be small but positive rather than zero (see, for example, Fortin [1996], Bernanke et al. [1999], and Svensson [1999]).2